Forester93/readme-maker/README.md

 ## Description

-This is an application to quickly develop a README Markdown files for your project.
+This is an application to quickly develop a README Markdown files for your projects so that you can have more time coding.

+## Pre-requisites

+• Git Bash or VSCode Command line or Similar installed on your system.
+• NodeJS installed on your system.

 ### Usage